marcusphillipe/cypress-realworld-app/README.md

 ### 🔐 Authentication (`login.spec.js`)

 - Login with a valid user.
-- Login with an incorrect password.
+- Login with an incorrect user or password.
 - Display of error messages.

 ### 👤 Registration (`signup.spec.js`)